 Much of northern Utah and southeast Idaho was inhabited by Native Americans.
 The nearby Bannock Range was named after the Bannock Indians.
 They speak the Northern Paiute Language and are closely related to the Northern Paiute people.
 The Bannock are well known in American history due to the Bannock War of 1878 where they bravely fought a final battle for traditional existence.
 After the war, the Bannock moved onto the Fort Hall Indian Reservation, where they live with the Shoshone and Lemhi Indian tribes.
 The reservation is located near the cities of Pocatello and Blackfoot.
 Pocatello is the largest city in the area.
 The name Pocatello comes from an Indian chief of the Shoshone tribe who granted the railroad a right-of-way through the Fort Hall Indian Reservation.

 The ancestral lands of the Shoshone and Bannock Indians included parts of Montana, Idaho, Yellowstone National Park, Northern Utah, Nevada, and California.
 The Shoshone and Bannock tribes were granted 1.8 million acres in southeastern Idaho under the Fort Bridger Treaty of 1868.
 There were survey errors, treaties, and promises that were kept and broken over time.
 The boundaries of the tribal lands were reduced to as little as 418 thousand acres.
 The area is now occupies 544 thousand acres.
 The Indian tribes inhabited southeastern Idaho for hundreds of years before Lewis and Clark came across Idaho in 1805.
 This is where they met a Lemhi Shoshone woman named Sacagawea.
-Their reports of this beautiful region attracted fur trappers and traders to southeastern Idaho.
+Their reports of this beautiful region attracted fur trappers and traders to come to Idaho.

 The Shoshone are a Native American tribe with three large divisions: the Northern, the Western and the Eastern.
 The Northern Shoshone are concentrated in eastern Idaho, western Wyoming, and north-eastern Utah.
 The Eastern lived in Wyoming, northern Colorado and Montana.
 Then conflict with the Blackfoot, Crow, Lakota, Cheyennes, and Arapahos pushed them south and westward after about 1750.
 The Western Shoshone ranged from central Idaho, northwestern Utah, central Nevada, and in California around Death Valley and Panamint Valley.
 This group is often called the Panamint.
 The Idaho groups of Western Shoshone were called Tukuaduka meaning the sheep eaters, while the Nevada/Utah ones were called the Goshute or Toi Ticutta meaning the cattail eaters.

 Chief Washakie - (1804 or 1808 - February 20, 1900) - was a renowned Shoshone warrior who first appears in 1840 in the written record of the American fur trapper, Osborne Russell.
 Washakie became an ally of white settlers and fur trappers including Jim Bridger and assisted U.S. Army operations.
 In 1851, Washakie led a band of Shoshones to the council meetings of the Treaty of Fort Laramie in 1851.
-In 1863 and 1868, he signed the Treaty of Fort Bridger establishing Shoshone land where the borders extended eastward to the crest of the Wind River Mountains.
+In 1863 and 1868, he signed the Treaty of Fort Bridger establishing Shoshone land where the borders extended eastward to the crest of the Wind River Mountains in Wyoming.
 Essentially from that time until his death, he was considered the head of the Eastern Shoshones by the representatives of the United States government.

 Chief Pocatello - (1815 - October 1884) - was a leader of Shoshone.
 He led attacks against early settlers during a time of increasing strife between emigrants and Native Americans.
 After making peace with the United States, he moved his people to Fort Hall Reservation and led the Shoshone during their struggle to survive following their relocation.
 The city of Pocatello, Idaho is named in his honor.
 After the massacre, Chief Pocatello decided it was better to give up then have all his people killed.
 He and eight other chiefs signed the Treaty of Box Elder on July 30, 1863.
 Some of the Shoshone Indians would eventually settle near present day Brigham City in Utah.